Kitchen Insider Guides & tests for a healthier kitchen

 I didn’t write this blog to scare you.
 I wrote it because I wish someone had told me three years ago.

-"I still drink cappuccino every morning.
-The difference is that now I know what’s in my cup.
+"I still drink a cappuccino every morning.
+The difference is, now I know what’s in my cup.
 And what isn’t.
 That brings peace of mind."

-You can’t deny what you know now.
+You can’t un-know what you know now.
 But you can do something with it.

 I wrote a guide on how to assess your own milk frother

 In 4 minutes, I’ll explain what to look for.
 With a framework, checklist, and which materials really are safe.
-The same things I used myself when I started looking.
+The same approach I used myself when I started looking.

-Read Diana's guide on PFAS Recognize it in your milk frother
+Read Robin’s guide to PFAS Spot it in your milk frother

 Read →